 Where I am now with my creative process?

 I am studying to expand and enrich my art and designs with new techniques and processes.
-I am working with a technique using watercolor and gouaches on furniture.
-I am studying how to improve my paintings and adding new work to my portfolio.
-I am back living and working in my beloved Vermont driving down the many back roads discovering landscapes and wildflowers with my new buddy, a chocolate standard poodle named Jessie James.
+I have perfected working with a technique using watercolor and gouaches on furniture.
+I expanded my art to include prints, adding new work to my portfolio.
+I am back living and working driving down the many backroads discovering new landscapes and wildflowers with my fabulous best buddy, a chocolate standard poodle named Jessie James.

 I have always been a creative person.
 I received my BA in Studio Arts, where I studied the fine art of printmaking painting and interior design.
 My very first love was and still is watercolor paintings.
 Andrew Wyeth’s watercolors and Redoute’s illustrations inspire my work.
 My work experience includes working closely with an interior designer at Sotheby's in NYC for restoration of painted chairs.